-Acceptance Rates AT The Top U.S. Universities
+Acceptance Rates At The Top U.S. Universities

 Now let’s take a look at the acceptance rates of some of the top U.S. universities.

-And if your kids are Asian, like mine are, then they’ve really got a Mt.
+And if your kids are Asian, then they’ve really got a Mt.
 Everest to climb.
 Is there no wonder why so many Asian families run small businesses?
-They know their odds are stacked against them, so they do what they can to take care of their own.
+They know their odds are stacked against them, so they bypass the gatekeepers.

 What is the point of trying to grind so hard in middle school and high school to try and get into a top American university with a 10% or lower acceptance rate?
 Instead, you can be an average student and still get into a top-five Canadian university!

 The reputations of the top Canadian universities are higher than their respective acceptance rates indicate.
-And many consider the top Canadian universities to have a similar amount of prestige to the top American universities.
+And some consider the top Canadian universities to have a similar amount of prestige to the top American universities.

 The Pressure For U.S. High Schoolers Is Immense